Frequently, someone comes across my article about dating French men during an Internet deep dive on the topic.

 My belle-famille met me when I could barely get out an intelligible bonjour.
 Fortunately, they are some of the most encouraging and kind people I’ve ever met, so the language barrier never felt like something they tolerated so much as something I lamented.
 Learning a language takes time, especially when you live in another language with your partner, like English.
 (I know many people will just say, “But you can just speak to your French partner in French!”
 And like, yes, technically you can, but IRL, you often just don’t.
 IYKYK.)

 So as I said, my future in-laws are wonderful.
 They are also a decidedly monolingual bunch, meaning that when it comes to conversations and all of the jokes, references, and intonations, il faut parler français.
 I know many people will be curious to know a reference point of when I finally felt like my knowledge of French translated into a genuine presentation of who I am in conversation.
 I’ll provide one, but with a caveat: you will learn this language at your own pace.
-When talking about moving (or switching French cities) for love, we may all may arrive similarly, but the means by which we find our voices in a foreign language is infinite.
+When talking about moving (or switching French cities) for love, we may all arrive similarly, but how we find our voices in a foreign language is infinite.

 For me, it’s taken over four years since my first French class to get to a place where when Thibault and I pull up to his childhood home, it also feels like home to me too